-Due: Friday, February 20th (in class)
+Due: Monday, March 7th (in class)

-The first milepost in the main project is the proposal.
-At this point, each group will have selected, in consultation with the instructor, a problem to analyze.
-Having settled on the problem, you must produce a proposal, which is a short document describing what the problem is, why it is worth solving, and how you plan to study it.
+By now, each group should have given some thought to the topic of their project.
+Once you have settled on the problem, you must produce a proposal, which is a short document describing what the problem is, why it is worth solving, and how you plan to study it.
 The proposal should be no more than four pages long, and treat the following issues.